 In situations where software or biological materials are licensed directly to the user there may be costs incurred with fulfilling the license by the developing unit.
 The inventor team may choose to forgo their share in proceeds and direct it instead to a qualified Project Budget to cover the costs or continue support of the program and license fulfillment.
 In this case, upon approval, departments, schools, and Provost will match the proceeds to the Project Budget.

-For proceeds from equity received as part of the license consideration, if any of the inventors or authors hold equity personally in this company, then these inventors and authors are excluded from the division of the team allocation of such equity upon liquidation of the UW’s equity position.
-The remaining inventors and authors receive the 26.67% allocated to the team from the proceeds from the UW equity position.
-For clarity, the inventors or authors with a personal equity stake are still eligible to partake in proceeds related to royalties and other cash consideration.
+CoMotion may receive proceeds from equity as part of the license consideration.
+Any inventors that hold Founders Equity in the company are excluded from the division of revenue received upon liquidation of the UW’s equity position.
+The ineligible inventor’s share will be incorporated into the remaining inventors’ shares.
+If all inventors are considered Founders, the full inventor share is allocated instead to the appropriate departments.
+For clarity, inventors with a personal equity stake are still eligible to partake in proceeds related to equity liquidation.

 Royalty payments to inventors are considered taxable income for the individual.
 Tax forms are sent annually by the Tax Office.
 Typically royalties are reported under “Other Income” in Box 3 of Form 1099-MISC.
 Please consult a tax advisor for specific advice.
 For replacement tax forms, contact the UW Tax Office at email@example.com.